PieterEdoardo/Reverse_engineering_practice/crackmes/rop/README.md

 ❯ strings -t x /usr/lib/libc.so.6 | grep "/bin/sh"
  1b01aa /bin/sh
 ```
 Additionally, to finish the exploit properly, we also need an extra `ret` to get 16 byte alignment.
-Without it the newly spawned shell will throw a segmentation fault right away.
-I found a really clean one with `ROPgadget`.
+Internally `system()` uses movaps, an SSE instruction that segfaults if RSP isn't 16-byte aligned at the moment of the call.
+I found a really clean single `ret` with `ROPgadget` that's perfect for this usecase.
 ```
-~/Projects/RE/crackmes.one/rop 33s
+~/Projects/RE/crackmes.one/rop
 ❯ ROPgadget --binary ./rop | grep ": ret"
 0x0000000000400416 : ret
 ```